Skip to main content

 • Real property for which GSA is responsible.
 It can be either federally owned or leased from a public or private property owner.

-• An SBA program that gives preferential consideration for certain government contracts to business that meet the following eligibility requirements:
+• An SBA program that gives preferential consideration for certain government contracts to business that meet the eligibility requirements.

 • A type of contract when the quantity of supplies or services, above a specified minimum, the government will require is not known.
 IDIQs help streamline the contract process and speed service delivery.

-• A fee paid by businesses who are awarded contracts under Multiple Award Schedule to cover GSA’s cost of operating the program.
-The fee is a fixed percentage of reported sales under MAS contracts that contractors pay within 30 calendar days following the completion of each quarter.
+• A fee paid by businesses who are awarded contracts under Multiple Award Schedule to cover our cost of operating the program.
+The fee is currently 0.75% of reported sales under MAS contracts unless otherwise stated in the solicitation.
+Contractors under the Transactional Data Reporting program have the option to pay the IFF on a monthly basis, but all contractors are required to pay the IFF within 30 calendar days following the completion of each quarter.

 • An investment in our nation’s infrastructure and competitiveness.
 The law provides funding for LPOE modernization projects that will create new good-paying jobs, bolster safety and security, and make our economy more resilient to supply chain challenges.